DakaraProject/dakara-player/README.md

 For 64 bits operating systems, you must install the equivalent version of the requirements.
 Linux, Mac and Windows are supported.

+### Note for Mac users

+Tk has to be used to create a window for VLC, as it cannot do it automatically, unlike on the other supported operating systems.
+If you have installed Python using Brew, the Tk library may not be installed, so you have to install it manually.
+The library should be located automatically, but you can indicate its location with the environment variable `TK_LIBRARY_PATH`.

 ### Virtual environment